Start a club

 Make sure the club of your dreams doesn't exist at UON (there are over 100 already) and let us know you're going to try to start a club by emailing us at email@example.com so we can help you through the process

-Gauge student interest for your club – you need at least 20 members (or 10 on smaller campuses).
+Gauge student interest for your club – you need at least 10 members.
 80% of the membership need to be current UON students and all executive positions must be filled by current UON students (with the exception of NUsport registered clubs).

 Next decide if you wish to register with Student Central or affiliate with a Student Association.
 There may be extra resources available through Associations so you should contact them for more information.

 Some information in the steps below relates specifically to registering with Student Central.
 If affiliating with a Student Association, your club/society will need to meet their affiliation requirements.
 Contact them for more details.